Hybrid-08933/Hexdump/README.md

 This repository contains a **minimal hexdump utility written in x86_64 assembly for Linux.**
 The project focuses on **direct interaction with Linux system calls**, explicit buffer management, and low-level output formatting.

-The utility reads a file in fixed-size chunks and prints its contents as **hexadecimal bytes alongside their ASCII representation.** The implementation prioritizes clarity of low-level control flow and syscall usage over feature completeness.
+The utility reads a file in fixed-size chunks and prints its contents as **hexadecimal bytes alongside their ASCII representation.** The implementation prioritizes hot-path performance, predictable control flow, and minimal syscall overhead, deliberately trading feature completeness for microarchitectural efficiency.

 ---